Iamshg/iamshg.github.io/_posts/2018-07-18-Estimators.md

 Aditionally , Point estimation can be contrasted with interval estimation ; such interval estimates are typically either confidece intervals in the case of frequentist inferene ,or credible intervals in the case of Bayesian inference.
 ### Estimators
 + Point estimation
--- Maximum likelihood estimator MLE
+ - Maximum likelihood estimator MLE
--- minimum mean syared error MSE
+ - minimum mean syared error MSE
--- nethod of moments and generalized method of moments -- ...
+ - nethod of moments and generalized method of moments
+ - ...
-+ Interval estimation
++ Interval estimationa

 ### the aim of point estimation
 Through sample data to predict a value of population parameter .
 ### formula